SHIPWRECKED ON MONT-BLANC - THE VINCENDON AND HENRY TRAGEDY

 Piraly is ready to take off with Petetin and his “Happy Elephant”, but to his surprise, a large amount of equipment is loaded on board and he is told that Le Gall is taking his place, his mountaineering and rescue experience brushed away.
 They take off.
 Soon after they see Vincendon and Henry, still progressing towards the Grand Plateau.
 They see the hole in which they have bivouacked the previous night and the rucksacks dropped the day before are not on the slope so they believe that they have taken them.
-They drop food, clothes and stoves 5 m from Vincendon, the second load is dropped 10 m from Henry.
-They saw them seize the loads and wave their arms to them.
+They drop food, clothes and stoves 6 yards from Vincendon, a second load is dropped 12 yards from Henry.
+They see them seize the loads and wave their arms to them.

 LIONEL TERRAY GETS INVOLVED - DAY 9 - Sunday (30th)